-Well simply this is a state holiday that is shared by eight different southern states of North America.
+This is a state holiday that is shared by eight different southern states of North America.
 Confederate Memorial Day makes us remember the soldiers who fought and died or were wounded in this bloody American Civil War.

 Third Monday in January – Texas (also called Confederate Heroes Day)

-Last Monday in April – Alabama, Georgia and Mississippi
+Last Monday in April – Alabama, Georgia, and Mississippi

 April 26th – Florida (moves to Monday if April 26th falls on Sunday)